bateeuk/vending-machine-RESTful-API/README.md

 **Response**

-- `400 Bad Request` if one or more parameters is missing, or the data provided is invalid
-- `404 Not Found` if the product location does not exist
-- `204 No Content` if the product location does exist but there is no product available
+- `404 Not Found` the product location does not exist, or the location does exist but the product is not available (i.e. quantity of 0)
 - `200 OK` on success

 ```json